latexsupremecist/searchpassage/README.md

 2. You will be prompted to enter a version and bible passage.
 The format should be `[version] [book] [passage]`, where passages should be in the form `a:b`, `a:b-c`, `a:b-c:d`, or `a`.
 Note that all input is case insensitive.

 	E.g. `kjv psalms 23:1-6`
+3. The input `[version] same` after a valid input would yield the same verses as before, but in a different version.

 You can add your own `.json` versions, or edit `dict.py` to include your preferred abbreviations.